TDD365/TDDSCF/ANTHROPIC-EXCLUSION-ADDENDUM.md

 acceptance policy only** and is a project-governance document, not a license term binding on redistribution or use of the software itself.

-## 6. No warranty of legal effect

-This document is a drafted policy template, not legal advice.
-Enforceability of any exclusion/warranty clause may vary by jurisdiction.
-Maintainers intending to rely on this for legal purposes (e.g., DMCA-style takedown of a merged contribution, contributor disputes) should have it reviewed by qualified counsel before adoption.

----

-*Suggested one-line notice for the top of `LICENSE`:*

-> This project is licensed under GPLv3 (see full text below).
-Contribution
-> acceptance into this repository is additionally governed by
-> `ANTHROPIC-EXCLUSION-ADDENDUM.md`, which excludes any Anthropic-model-derived
-> content from official contributions.
-See that file for details.
-This project
-> is not represented as OSI-compliant "open source" due to this restriction.